proplot-dev/proplot/docs/why.rst

 to `~proplot.axes.CartopyAxes` plotting methods and ``latlon=True``
 to `~proplot.axes.BasemapAxes` plotting methods.
-And to enforce global coverage over the poles and across longitude seams, you can pass ``globe=True`` to any 2D plotting command, e.g. `~matplotlib.axes.Axes.pcolormesh` and `~matplotlib.axes.Axes.contourf`.
+And to enforce global coverage over the poles and across longitude seams, you can pass ``globe=True`` to any 2D plotting command, e.g. `~matplotlib.axes.Axes.contourf` or `~matplotlib.axes.Axes.pcolormesh`.

 See the :ref:`user guide <ug_proj>` for details.